viridia/quill_v1/README.md

 **Coming Soon**: CSS variables.

 # Design Notes

-A Quill user inteface consists of a "view root", which represents the topmost element of the UI.
-View roots are Bevy components, and multiple view roots are permitted.

-The `View` trait has several methods, but the most important one is `.build()`.
-This is the method that actually builds the display graph.
-When called the first time, it will create the UiNodes for the display graph.
-On subsequent calls, it will take the existing display graph and update it, applying the minimum changes needed to bring it up to date with the current view state.

 Any object can implement `View`.
 For example, there are implementations of `View` for both `String` and `&str`, which means that ordinary strings can be used as child nodes without the